miguelff/mydiff/README.md

 - [ ] parse server connection descriptors in different formats that are more flexible than golang sqlx parser
 - [ ] demo
 - [ ] unit tests
+- [ ] parallel comparisions for big schemas

 ## License